 Particle Physics without Accelerators

-PH1378 is a semester module in German or English language at Bachelor’s level which is offered in winter semester.
+PH1378 is a semester module in German or English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Catalogue of student seminars for nuclear, particle, and astrophysics

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH1378 is Bela Majorovits.